Step 1: Determine whether the process mean is stable

 The cumulative score is a sum of the weights of the plotted points.
 Each time the points cross the center line, the cumulative score is reset to zero.
 Each cumulative score helps to determine whether the process is in control.
 When the cumulative score is greater than or equal to 8, the process is out of control.

 Step 2: Identify which points failed each test

 Each time the points cross the center line on a zone chart, the cumulative score is set to zero.
 Each cumulative score helps determine whether or not the process is in control.
 When the cumulative score is greater than or equal to 8, the process has a nonrandom pattern in the data that may be a result of special-cause variation.
-Out-of-control points are reported in the Session window.
+Out-of-control points are reported in the output.